krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 Also not having non-matching assembly does not mean the bugs are not preserved as it's more likely a bug in a game is caused by logic rather than a compiler spitting a different instruction.

 There's no bigger frustration than struggling to get a function to match.
-When I was decompiling a super-small routine of a PSX game I had the logic pinned down, it was taking parameters and writing to some global variable.
+When I was decompiling a super-small routine of a PlayStation game I had the logic pinned down, it was taking parameters and writing to some global variable.
 My code was doing it but had an extra copy to a register which I was going crazy for.
 After a while a realized the issue, I had defined the function as returning an `int` if I changed to `void` it would be a perfect match.
 This to say that there's so many variables at play that getting a matching decompilation is just too much work.

 ## A proper middle ground

-Let's say we're decompiling a function we can either do matching decompilation or equivalent decompilation.
+Let's say we're decompiling a function, we can either do matching decompilation or equivalent decompilation.
 The matching process has been described, but how does one evaluate if two pieces of assembly are equivalent.
 Two factors: sign correctness and memory accesses.

 Let's assume we're decompiling the following function `void foo(MyStruct *arg)` and there's the following piece of code